JerBouma/FinanceToolkit/README.md

 ## Calling Functions Directly

 It also possible to call any ratio or model directly as shown below.
-This allows access to 50+ ratios with custom data.
+This allows access to 100+ ratios and indicators with custom data.
 Also see [this notebook](https://www.jeroenbouma.com/projects/financetoolkit/functional-toolkit).

 ```python
 import pandas as pd